Top Window Styles Homeowners Are Choosing in 2025

 Provide Easy Access to Your Home

 The workers who will install new windows will be required to work on both sides of the home – the interior and the exterior.
-Make sure all entrance and exit points are patent and unhindered before the team’s arrival.
+Make sure all entrances and exits are clear before the team arrives.

 Open all doors and gates to the areas which require the installation of windows.
 If you have a garage or shed where installers are likely to store materials or equipment, ensure that the location is also readily accessible.
 Also, see to it that no car is left on your driveway to facilitate easy access of the installation team who should be able to park and offload their items near the working area.